-- Information used in the preparation of reports requesting reimbursement of federal funds is frequently maintained on ledgers separate from the general ledger of the County.
+• Information used in the preparation of reports requesting reimbursement of federal funds is frequently maintained on ledgers separate from the general ledger of the County.
 It is common for there to be timing differences between the general ledger and these separate accounting of federal awards.
 Nonreimbursable costs are also sometimes recorded to the same general ledger accounts as reimbursable costs.
 Consequently, the general ledger of the County does not easily trace to reports requesting reimbursement of federal funds.
-Not all reconciliations that reconcile general ledger financial information to that reported on the requests for reimbursement of federal funds is readily available. - Grant revenues and expenditures related to the Downstate Small Business Stabilization Grants program were not recorded in the County's general ledger.
+Not all reconciliations that reconcile general ledger financial information to that reported on the requests for reimbursement of federal funds is readily available.